nwneisen/mke-docs/content/docs/operations/authentication/_index.md

 You configure authentication for MKE through the `authentication` section of the MKE configuration file.

-Authentication is is always enabled, however, the settings for each of the individual authentication protocols are disabled.
+Authentication is always enabled, however, the settings for each of the individual authentication protocols are disabled.
 To enable and install an authentication protocol, set its `enabled` configuration option to `true`.